Adventures in a Messy Life

 Inside there was a menorah to light the tent.
 It shines forth to give the priests light, just as God shines forth to give light.
 I need to look and see if it was actually called a menorah or if that term came about because of the Maccabean revolt.
 Anyone know?

-The altar of incense burned sweet smelling herbs to go up to God.
-They reminded us how our prayers to God were sweet and something God enjoyed just as we enjoy the incense.
+The altar of incense burned sweet-smelling herbs to go up to God.
+They reminded us how our prayers to God were sweet and something God enjoyed just as we enjoyed the incense.

 When Jesus died on the cross the curtain dividing the Holy of Holies from the rest of the temple was torn in two.
-We no longer needed that protection because God no longer saw your sin if you’ve chosen to follow Jesus.
-Instead God sees what Jesus did for you on the cross.
+We no longer need that protection because God no longer sees your sin if you’ve chosen to follow Jesus.
+Instead, God sees what Jesus did for you on the cross.

 Now the Ark of the Covenant is lost, it disappeared when Rome sacked Jerusalem in 70 AD.
 I wonder if God didn’t do that on purpose because we no longer need that reminder.
 God himself came down to earth as a man and fulfilled His promise of redemption.
 We don’t need to hope for a promise unfulfilled because it’s been fulfilled.